-Imagine if you could take 1,000 words and help people digest that information in only a few seconds?
+Imagine you are an infographic maker god who can take 1,000 words and help people digest that information in only a few seconds.

 An infographic, put simply, is a creative way to take a “thousand words” and depict them using a picture.
 These days, readers are looking for quick access to brief information.

 Infographics have emerged as one of the most popular forms of content marketing in contemporary digital media.